tork-a/minas/minas_control/doc/index.rst

 Before you start we  have to configure `SI1` and `SI2` input selection, Please chenge No. 4.01 from default setting `818181h` to `010101h` and No 4.02 from `28282h` to `020202h` using `PANATERM`_, see page 13 of the `Manual`_.

-First new need to know the network adapter neme for the EtherCAT netwok, `ifconfig` will give you the list of network adpater of your fomputer, for example, at a folloiwng case, eth0 is your EtherCAT network and we'll use `eth0` here after, if you have different adapter name, please use that neme when you run the application.
+First new need to know the network adapter neme for the EtherCAT netwok, `ifconfig` will give you the list of network adpater of your fomputer, for example, at a following case, eth0 is your EtherCAT network and we'll use `eth0` here after, if you have different adapter name, please use that neme when you run the application.

 .. code-block:: bash